 Data leak in the Ministry of Foreign Affairs: Rice registration at risk!

-Wien, Österreich - The Foreign Ministry found out about a possible data leak on August 13, 2025 and immediately initiated investigations to clarify the incident.
+On August 13, 2025, the Foreign Ministry was experienced by a possible data leak and immediately initiated investigations to clarify the incident.
 Initial findings indicate that personal data from travel registration and the public website could be affected.
 However, the ministry's central IT systems are not said to have been affected.

 In order to clarify the scope of the incident, intensive investigations are currently being made.
 Affected persons are informed immediately to clarify them about possible risks.
 The Ministry emphasizes that the incident is very serious and regrets the inconvenience associated with it.
 Some online services, including travel registration, were temporarily taken out to prevent further unauthorized access.